Is low code the future or overhyped?

 Integration

 Some of these tools will be in-house/legacy and the LCAP may not provide an API to connect with them and complete a task.
-In such scenarios, you will either need a developer to code the integration or may have to accept limited functionality.

-Vendor lock-in
+Vendor lock

-A commonly cited problem with low-code platforms is becoming too dependent on a single vendor.
-If you decide to leave the vendor, your investment in time and effort spent building apps will not be transferable to another LCAP; you will have to start again.
+If you leave the vendor, the time and effort (not to mention investment) spent building applications will not be transferable to another LCAP; you will have to start again.

 Beware the ‘citizen developer’ dream